2024 Grant Focuses and Deadlines

 Please note: The Foundation does not fund religiously affiliated nonprofits nor nonprofits that require a religious curriculum in order to receive services.

-Fall Grant Cycle (grants awarded in Oct/Nov 2024)
+Fall Grant Cycle (grants will be awarded in Oct/Nov 2024)

 Education and Health & Human Services